• Skip to primary navigation

 Jump to Recipe Print Recipe

 This is the best dill pickle salad dressing recipe!
-Using leftover pickle juice, this creamy pickle juice dressing is so easy to make using pantry staple ingredients like mayonnaise, honey and dijon mustard.
-It's perfect for salads and this healthy salad dressing has such a delicious flavour.
+Using leftover pickle juice, this creamy pickle juice dressing is so easy to make using simple ingredients like mayonnaise, honey, and dijon mustard.
+It's perfect for salads and this healthy salad dressing has the most amazing flavour.

 A jar of dill pickle salad dressing on a cutting board with chopped pickles around it.